netlify/gojoin/README.md

     GET /subscriptions -- list all the subscptions for the user

+This endpoint will return a list of subscriptions, but also a JWT token with the memberships added to the 'groups' in the format: 'subs.<type>.<plan>'

 These endpoints are all grouped by a `type` of subscription.
 For instance if you have a `membership` type with plan levels gold, silver, and bronze.

     GET /subscriptions/:type
     POST /subscriptions/:type
     DELETE /subscriptions/:type

 The POST endpoint takes a payload like so

 ``` json